Stand-downs, suspensions, exclusions and expulsions guidelines – Part 1

 - The student returns to school immediately and attends full time.
 The board has set reasonable conditions that the student must meet.

 - You must provide guidance and counselling to the student as appropriate upon their return to school.
 This may be part of the conditions set by the board.

-* NOTE: Under Section 103 of the Education and Training Act 2020, the principal of a state school shall take all reasonable steps to ensure that students get good guidance and counselling.
+* NOTE: Under Section 103 of the Education and Training Act 2020(external link), the principal of a state school shall take all reasonable steps to ensure that students get good guidance and counselling.

 Tell Ministry of Education

 - You must submit the “advice of outcome of suspension” electronic form in ENROL.